fbpx

 • Lunch at the property with an introduction to local products.
 Additional wines and beverages at a surcharge.

-• Walking Tour of the village: including a visit through the Medieval village, to the Farnese Castle, the churches, along with a brief history of the village during World War II.
+• Walking Tour of the village: including a visit through the Medieval village, to the Farnese Castle, and the churches, along with a brief history of the village during World War II.
 Also, food notes on the local cuisine.

 Day 2: Gaeta, Sperlonga, Grotta di Tiberio and Museo Romano; Cooking Class 2